 Actua Soccer (a.k.a.
 VR Soccer ‘96) is a soccer game developed by Gremlin Interactive and published by Greenwood Entertainment Software in 1995 for DOS.

-This was one of the first soccer game to be made with 3D graphics and the first of the Actua series.
-The game was made with the help of the Sheffield Wednesday football club whose players provided the motion capture for development.
+This was one of the first soccer games made with 3D graphics and the first of the Actua series.
+The game was made with the help of the Sheffield Wednesday football club, whose players provided the motion capture for development.

-Actua Soccer did not have licensing to be able to use actual player’s name or league stats.
-It still was able to give you the realism in player movement and even sports commentary by Barry Davies.
+Actua Soccer did not have the license to use actual players’ names or league stats.
+It still gave you realism in player movement and even sports commentary by Barry Davies.
 The use of multiple camera angles also enhanced the overall experience.
-At the time it was developed in a rivalry with EA’s FIFA series and definitely gave them a run for their money.
-Actua Soccer is a little more difficult to play in that FIFA only had ‘pass’ and ‘shoot’ as options and Actua features 3 different moves a player can make to gain control of the ball and score.
-Actua will take some practice to get good, but it is a rewarding experience when you can make nice goals.
+At the time, it was developed in a rivalry with EA’s FIFA series and definitely gave them a run for their money.
+Actua Soccer is a little more challenging to play in that FIFA only had pass and shoot as options, while Actua features 3 different moves a player can make to gain control of the ball and score.
+Actua will take some practice to get good, but it is a rewarding experience when you can make admirable goals.

 Actua Soccer did well in its own right, even with stiff competition.
-Though beaten out as the first 3D soccer game on the market, as other games had 3D fields with 2D sprites.
-Actua was still the first to offer true 3D gameplay in the use of polygonal players as well.
+However, beaten out as the first 3D soccer game on the market since other games had 3D fields with 2D sprites.
+Actua was still the first to offer true 3D gameplay using polygonal players.

 Review by: Tasha